yosephtamir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod id filename ---- is used to change a permition of the file sudo chmod --reference=file file2 --- is used for mirror chmod -m 751 my_dir ----used to create a directory with specific permission
+chmod id filename ---- is used to change a permition of the file sudo chmod --reference=file file2 --- is used for mirror chmod -m 751 my_dir ----used to create a directory with specific permission chgrp school hello ---is used to change group chmod ugo+x */ ----- is used to apply to subbordnates